 To understand the purpose of the NEA, it is necessary to briefly summarize the history of statutory emergency powers in the United States.
-Unlike most other countries' constitutions, the U.S. Constitution does not provide the president with any explicit emergency powers.
+Unlike most other countries' constitutions,2 the U.S. Constitution does not provide the president with any explicit emergency powers.
 See generally U.S. Const. art.
 II.
 Accordingly, from the time of the country's founding, presidents have relied on Congress to provide them with enhanced authorities in emergency situations.
-Throughout the eighteenth and early nineteenth centuries, Congress periodically enacted laws giving presidents standby authorities that they could use in their discretion during military, economic, or labor crises.
-See Elaine Halchin, Cong.
-Research Serv., 98-505, National Emergency Powers 1 (2019), https://tinyurl.com/y3mvekk3.